HypeMC/versioning-bundle/README.md

         filepath:             '%kernel.project_dir%/config'

         # The format used for the version file.
-        format:               yaml # One of "yaml"; "xml"
+        format:               yaml # One of "yaml"

         # Configuration for the VCS integration,
         # set to false to disable the integration.